Louise Julie de Mailly-Nesle: Early life, family and marriage

 Hortense Félicité de Mailly, Marquise de Flavacourt.
 Louise Julie was the first sister to attract the king, but it was Marie Anne who was the most successful in manipulating him and becoming politically powerful.

-Louise Julie also had a younger half-sister, Henriette de Bourbon (1725 - 1780), Mademoiselle de Verneuil, from her mother's relationship with the duc de Bourbon, the chief minister of Louis XV from 1723 to 1726.
+Louise Julie also had a younger half-sister, Henriette de Bourbon (1725–1780), Mademoiselle de Verneuil, from her mother's relationship with the duc de Bourbon, the chief minister of Louis XV from 1723 to 1726.

 In her youth, Louise Julie was known as Mademoiselle de Mailly.
 On 31 May 1726, she married her cousin, Louis Alexandre de Mailly, comte de Mailly (1694-1743).
 The marriage was forced upon her against her will and was reportedly unhappy.

 Mistress to Louis XV

 "The Fair Unknown"

-In 1729, her mother died and Louise Julie replaced her as lady-in-waiting, Dame du Palais, to the queen.
+In 1729, her mother died.
+Louise Julie replaced her as lady-in-waiting, Dame du Palais, to the queen.
+She also became the mistress of the Marquis de Puysieux.

-At this point in time, king Louis XV, who suffered from restlessness and needed to be entertained, something the queen was unable to do, became more inclined to listen when queen Marie was unfavorable compared to other women, and Cardinal Fleury, who wished to prevent the queen from acquiring any political influence over the king, favored the idea of the king taking a mistress as long as she was apolitical and did not pose a threat to his own position as the de facto ruler of France.
+Queen Marie was frequently pregnant, which prevented her from entertaining the restless King Louis XV.
+Cardinal Fleury, the de facto ruler of France, wished to prevent Marie from acquiring any political influence over the king and harming his own position.
+Fleury therefore favored the idea of the king taking a mistress to keep him entertained, as long as she was apolitical.